-- Reduces the amount of PPP loan proceeds that must be spent on payroll costs in order to qualify for PPP loan forgiveness from 75% of PPP loan proceeds to 60% of PPP loan proceeds;
+- Reduces the amount of PPP loan proceeds that must be spent on payroll costs to qualify for PPP loan forgiveness, from 75% of PPP loan proceeds to 60% of PPP loan proceeds;

 - Extends the safe harbor cutoff date for: (i) rehiring full-time equivalent (FTE) employees and (ii) eliminating prior salary/wage reductions from June 30, 2020 to December 31, 2020;

 - Provides an exception to the requirement that PPP loan forgiveness be reduced if there is a decrease in FTE employees, if the borrower, in good faith, documents: (i) its inability to rehire an individual who was an employee of the borrower on or before February 15, 2020, and its inability to hire a similarly qualified FTE employee on or before December 31, 2020; or (ii) its inability to return to the same level of business activity at which the business was operating prior to February 15, 2020, due to compliance with government requirements or guidance relating to standards for sanitation, social distancing, or any other worker or customer safety requirement related to COVID-19;

 - Requires that the minimum maturity of a PPP loan made on or after June 5, 2020 be 5 years.
 The PPPFA also provides that a borrower and bank may agree to amend a PPP loan originated prior to June 5, 2020 to reflect a 5-year maturity; and

 - Amends the CARES Act to allow a borrower that obtains PPP loan forgiveness to take advantage of the CARES Act provision that permits a business to defer payment of its share of Social Security taxes over a two-year period.